 Partying in the Perhentians

 Without question, the place to party is along Long Beach on Perhentian Kecil.
 The other beaches and Perhentian Besar are much quieter compared to Long Beach.

 Alcohol is exponentially more expensive on Perhentian Kecil than on the mainland.
 Bars are often the target of raids by police, so bribes must be paid.

 If you intend to drink on the islands, consider bringing a bottle of something with you from the mainland.
 Rum is a popular choice.
 Prices for bottles in Kuala Besut are only fractionally lower than those on the islands, so consider bringing something from Kuala Lumpur if you're serious about saving money.

 The default beer, Carlsberg, is comparatively pricey in the Perhentians.
-The cheapest choice for alcohol and a favorite of backpackers is the ubiquitous "Monkey Juice" (arak kuning) with a slightly sweet taste and 25% alcohol content.
-Captain Stanley is a knockoff spiced rum with more kick and is also available for cheap.
-The old wisdom of "you get what you pay for" reflects the way that you will probably feel in the morning!
+The cheapest choice for alcohol and a favorite of backpackers is the ubiquitous "Monkey Juice" (arak kuning) with a slightly sweet taste and 25 percent alcohol content.
+Captain Stanley is a knockoff of spiced rum with more kick and is also available for cheap.
+The old wisdom of "you get what you pay for" reflects the way that you will probably feel in the morning.

-Many restaurants don't sell alcohol, however, the staff may allow you to bring your own assuming that you keep it discreet and purchase mixers or other drinks from them.
+Many restaurants don't sell alcohol, but the staff might allow you to bring your own assuming that you keep it discreet and purchase mixers or other drinks from them.

 Drugs, although available on the island, are highly illegal as they are elsewhere in Southeast Asia.

 Keeping Valuables Safe

 Since you must bring a lot of cash to Perhentian Kecil, theft can be a problem—particularly for new arrivals staying in the cheapest bungalows with flimsy security.
 Ask about locking up money and electronics at reception; get a signed receipt for the amount placed inside of lockboxes or use your own lock if possible.